 What Is an Ingrown Toenail?

 If an ingrown nail causes a break in the skin, bacteria may enter and cause an infection in the area, which is often marked by drainage and a foul odor.
-However, even if your toe isn’t painful, red, swollen, or warm, a nail that curves downward into the skin can progress to an infection.
+However, even if the toe is not painful, red, swollen or warm, a nail that curves downward into the skin can progress to an infection.

-The most common cause of ingrown toenails is improper trimming.
-Cutting your nails too short encourages the skin next to the nail to fold over the nail.
+- Improper trimming.
+The most common cause of ingrown toenails is cutting your nails too short.
+This encourages the skin next to the nail to fold over the nail.

-If you don’t have an infection or any of the above conditions, you can soak your foot in room-temperature water (add Epsom’s salt if you wish), and gently massage the side of the nail fold to help reduce the inflammation.
+If you do not have an infection or any of the above medical conditions, you can soak your foot in room-temperature water (adding Epsom salt may be recommended by your doctor) and gently massage the side of the nail fold to help reduce the inflammation.

-• Oral antibiotics.
+After examining the toe, the foot and ankle surgeon will select the treatment best suited for you.
 If an infection is present, an oral antibiotic may be prescribed.

 Preventing Ingrown Toenails

-Many cases of ingrown toenails may be prevented by following these two important tips:
+Many cases of ingrown toenails may be prevented by: